Central Coast Mariners FC (women): Colours and badge

 The club colours are yellow and navy blue.
 The club badge depicts a yellow football at the centre of a wave.

 Stadium

 The club played home games at a number of locations, including Bluetongue Stadium (home of the Central Coast Mariners) as well as Parramatta Stadium, Campbelltown Stadium, Leichhardt Oval and Canberra Stadium.

+As of 2023–24, the club plays all their home games at Central Coast Stadium, the same venue as the men's team.